wlads/reefpoints/source/posts/2013-09-04-computed_properties_in_ember_js.md

 // returns cached "Steve Rogers; Age: 80; Country: USA"
 ```

-Computed property gets recomputed when any of the properties it depends on changes:
+A computed property gets recomputed when any of the properties it depends on change:

 ```javascript
 captainAmerica.set('country', 'United States of America');